hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 * PowerShell Core for Linux must be installed if a Linux server is used to run the PowerShell scripts
 * HPE OneView PowerShell library 6.60 or later must be used

-## Configure InfluxDB http Authentication
+## Configure InfluxDB http authentication

 By default, all security features are disabled in InfluxDB, so it is recommended to set up authentication by creating an *admin* user.